kallehiitola/evermail/Documentation/Architecture.md

 Adhering to these rules keeps every surface (dashboard, mailboxes, upload, auth, settings) visually cohesive and future AI prompts can extend the system without guesswork.

+##### Guided Onboarding Wizard (Dec 2025 rollout)
+- **Entry point**: After account creation/OAuth we redirect to `/onboarding` instead of `/admin/encryption`.
+The wizard is also linked from the dashboard banner (`/onboarding?step=security`) so admins can jump straight to unfinished work.
+- **Steps & data flow**:
+  1. **Choose plan** – `GET /api/v1/tenants/plans` returns every active `SubscriptionPlan` (pricing, limits, features).
+Selecting one calls `PUT /api/v1/tenants/subscription`, which updates `Tenant.SubscriptionTier`, max limits, and stamps `Tenant.OnboardingPlanConfirmedAt`.
+Staying on the Free plan simply re-posts the same tier so we still record confirmation.
+  2. **Secure tenant** – Surfaces the encryption status from `GET /api/v1/tenants/onboarding/status` plus shortcuts to `/admin/encryption?onboarding=1` and the offline BYOK lab.
+A “Refresh status” button re-queries the endpoint once the admin finishes SKR/AWS wiring.
+  3. **Upload mailbox** – Links to `/upload`, reminds the user of their plan limits, and offers sample data instructions so they can exercise ingestion immediately.
+- **Progress tracking**: `TenantOnboardingStatusDto` now includes `PlanConfirmed` and `SubscriptionTier`.
+The wizard (and dashboard banner) calculates completion purely from the backend (`PlanConfirmed`, `EncryptionConfigured`, `HasMailbox`) so refreshing the page always reflects reality.
+- **Design language**: Uses the same gradient hero, pill groups, and `.modern-card` stack as Home/Upload.
+The left rail is a progress list (step number + icon) while the right pane renders rich content for the selected step (plan cards, security alert, upload CTA).
+Everything is dark-mode aware thanks to existing tokens.

 #### Admin Dashboard (Blazor Server)
 - **Purpose**: Internal operations and monitoring
 - **Technology**: Blazor Server for real-time updates